varnish/varnish-wiki/source/start/tut_varnish.rst

 Configure your web server to listen on a port other than the default port 80 because Varnish responds directly to incoming HTTP requests from the client on this port.

-Varnish will communicate on a different port with your backend webservers.
+Varnish will communicate on a different port with your backend webservers as in the example above it is port 8080.

 In the sections that follow, we use port 8080 as an example as shown above.
 If you have more then one backend you can put them on another port such as port